Profitbase/Episode-Docs/articles/flow/actions/tripletex/rest-api-request.md

 # Rest API Request

 Use [Tripletex](https://tripletex.no/v2-docs/) REST APIs to read or write data.
+**Purpose:** General-purpose API call setup.
+It does not include specific properties for managing paginated responses.
+**Features:** Focuses on single-response API requests or simple configurations without handling pagination.

 ![img](../../../../images/flow/tripletex.png)
 <br/>